coldcord/.github/profile/README.md

 # Coldcord

-coldcord is an organization to post userplugins for vencord
+Coldcord is an organization to post userplugins for vencord.

+Vencord avatar inspired the Coldcord avatar design Credit to Royyan Wijaya for the ice cube icon desgin

 > > # ⚠️ Installing anything from here is not officially supported.
 > >